PeterNaydenov/fs-toolbox/README.md

 It's very important to know that callback of write method will be triggered once when all writes are completed.

-**Attention** : Is is risky to try write JSON and HTML directly to write.
-Binary encoding will transform incorrect some of the symbols.
+**Attention** : Is is risky to try send JSON and HTML directly to write.
+Binary encoding will transform incorrectly some of the symbols.
 Is much safe to use 'encode' function for all 'utf8' based files.
 Function 'encode' can receive also JS object.
 JS object will be converted to JSON first.
 Then to buffer.

 ```js
  // variable 'content' is array of objects.